Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Awesome Kubernetes.md

 - [virtual-kubelet](https://github.com/virtual-kubelet/virtual-kubelet): Virtual Kubelet is an open source Kubernetes kubelet implementation.
 - [interLink](https://github.com/interlink-hq/interLink): an abstraction layer for executing Kubernetes pods on remote resources capable of managing container execution lifecycles.

+## Authentication

+- [OpenUnison](https://openunison.github.io/): OpenUnison provides SSO and authentication for your Kubernetes clusters, no matter where they run or how your users need to authenticate.
+- [pinniped](https://github.com/vmware/pinniped): Pinniped is the easy, secure way to log in to your Kubernetes clusters.
+- [kube-oidc-proxy](https://github.com/jetstack/kube-oidc-proxy): Reverse proxy to authenticate to managed Kubernetes API servers via OIDC.
+- [gangway](https://github.com/vmware-archive/gangway): An application that can be used to easily enable authentication flows via OIDC for a kubernetes cluster.
+- [paralus](https://github.com/paralus/paralus): All-in-one Kubernetes access manager.
+User-level credentials, RBAC, SSO, audit logs.
 ## Backup

 - [velero](https://github.com/vmware-tanzu/velero): Backup and migrate Kubernetes applications and their persistent volumes